pieaerts/pieaerts/_masterclasses/photography-expedition-to-yamal-peninsula-siberia-russia.md

 Another option goes to ice fishing.
 We can go to the special place on the Sob river.
 We will drive over 40 km to the South from Salekhard along a “zimnik”.
 Zimniks are temporary winter roads which do not exist in summer.
 They are built of compacted snow, or on the surface of frozen rivers.
 And over than 20 km without any roads, only destination.
 You will know the Siberian tricks for catching white fish, taste the fish soup with will cook right on the field.
 (L,D)

-After return from the fishing we'll go to the Russian banya (sauna).
+After return from the fishing we'll go to the Russian banya (sauna)

 ### The photographer